szafranek/circles/README.md

 # circles
-Generator of patterns made of circles
+Generator of wavy patterns made of circles.

 ## Demo